-- 1 The TNC positions the tool in the spindle axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface. - 2 The tool drills to the total hole depth in one movement. - 3 Once the tool has reached the total hole depth, the direction of spindle rotation is reversed and the tool is retracted to the set-up clearance at the end of the dwell time.
-If programmed, the tool moves to the 2nd set-up clearance at FMAX. - 4 The TNC stops the spindle turning at set-up clearance.
+- 1 The TNC positions the tool in the spindle axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface. - 2 The tool taps to the total hole depth in one movement. - 3 Once the tool has reached the total hole depth, the direction of spindle rotation is reversed and the tool is retracted to the set-up clearance at the end of the dwell time.
+If programmed, the tool moves to the 2nd set-up clearance at FMAX. - 4 The TNC brings spindle rotation to a stop at the set-up clearance.